The Modern Marketing Department: How to Structure & Source Your Dream Team

 At Torchlite, we use roughly five martech tools to get everything done.

 Each one requires a specialist.

 At Torchlite, we use these guideposts and it’s working very well.
-We operate more efficiently, collaborate on shared objectives, and use Torchlite Action to get more marketing done.
+We operate more efficiently and collaborate on shared objectives by following our own expert model get more marketing done.